 Kaplan offers questions banks for several medical exams, including USMLE Step 1.
-Their Step 1 bank has more than 2,100 questions at $99 for 1 month, or $199 for you to use ‘until your exam,’ up to 12 months.
-Compared to other offers, Kaplan offers this affordable option for those who plan to study for many months.
+Their Step 1 bank has more than 2,100 questions at $99 for 1 month, $199 for 12 months, or $299 for 18 months.
+Compared to other offers, Kaplan offers these affordable long-term options for those who plan to begin studying many months in advance.
 The drawback?
 If you planned to study with the Qbank for a little over a month, you’d still have to pay the rate for the full year.

 Kaplan offers a set of 100 sample questions in their free trial.